opardo/website/content/home/experience.md

   description = """
   I explored people's behavior by...

-  * Comparing for different periods what was their love for our client's brands.
+  * Comparing their love for our clients' brands across different time period.
   * Estimating the effect of different advertising channels in their awareness of a brand.
-  * Discovering patterns of consumption depending on age.
+  * Uncovering age-driven consumption patterns.

-  And the results of these actions were...
+  And the impact...

   * Empowered our clients to figure out the current state and momentum of their brand, as well as anomalies in their KPIs, by building Shiny apps.
   * Optimized our clients' media strategy, estimating saturation curves for their investment on each channel.